 Common Questions

 Pozole with a “z” is the proper spelling in Mexico.
-While posole with an “s” is a more common spelling north of the border.
+While posole with an “s” is a more common spelling north of the border in the Southwestern United States.

 Hominy which is canned, is soaked in an alkaline bath and is soft and ready to cook.
 Dried posole must be soaked overnight and cooked much longer.
 The texture is chewy and the flavor sweeter.